Skip to Content

 The hardpan will cut root growth, eventually leading to a lack of crop yield and development.
 The soil during this point will have higher erosion rates and greatly degrade the topsoil state.

-What hardpan does to soil due to constant tillage
+What hardpan does to soil due to constant Tillage

 Plants can rarely thrive adequately without healthy topsoil that has become unhealthy through excessive aeration.